-The South Carolina Master Naturalist Program is currently offered through Host Site locations around the state.
-Information on the classes offered can be found by following the links under Training.
+The South Carolina Master Naturalist Program is currently offered through six Host Site locations around the state of South Carolina.
+Information on the classes offered can be found by following the links under the Training link in the left column.
 These field-based training sessions typically last 12 weeks, meeting all day, one day per week.

 Advanced training is offered by Host Sites throughout the state and by the State MN Office specifically to provide additional training for Master Naturalists in different biogeographical regions.
 Eight (8) hours of advanced training are required each year as part of the volunteer service requirement.